kazabooboo/gizra.com/app/_posts/2016-06-09-og-message-stack-drupal8.md

 One of the core concepts of Group is that a group isn't a node.
 It's a `Group` entity.
 That's fine, also OG can have any entity as a group, but I'd argue that 90% of the time your group should be a content.
-Because groups need to have published/ unpublished.
-Because groups need to have privacy options, and even in Drupal 8 with have only `{node_access}` table, not an `{entity_access}`, etc'.
+For example because groups need to have published/ unpublished.
+Or because groups need to have privacy options, and even in Drupal 8 with have only `{node_access}` table, not an `{entity_access}`'.

 Entity reference field is used to maintain the relation between group content to group.
 For some reason in Group it's being stated as a negative aspect, but I still stand behind it.
 If you know the full power that is behind Core's entity reference and the selection handlers, you'll realize that by using this field it opens up a lot of possibilities for fine grained control.